Ship Tour of New Jerusalem

 Deck 2 contains the Commanders quarters.
 They're located close to the bridge in the event of an emergency or attack.

-Deck 3 contains the Great Meeting Hall.
-It is similar to what is shown below but is all white.
-It seats hundreds of thousands because this is where the star nation meetings are held.
+Deck 3 contains the Great Meeting Hall which has also been redesigned recently.
+It's along the lines of an auditorium that seats hundreds of thousands.
+This is where the star nation meetings are held.

-Behind the area where whoever is hosting the meeting sits is a large area (designated by the white) where 3D holographic images can be displayed to all in attendance.
+Behind the area where whoever is hosting the meeting sits is a large area (designated by the Earth hologram) where 3D LIVE holographic images can be displayed to all in attendance - for example, maps of different areas of space or maps of ship fleet movements.

 Deck 4 is what I call the VIP deck.